DS-100/su20/resources.md

 We'd also like to point you to the [textbook for Stat 88](http://stat88.org/textbook/notebooks/intro), an introductory probability course geared towards data science students at Berkeley.

+## Regex Practice

+We've organized some regex problems to help you get extra practice on regex in a notebook format.
+They can be found [here](http://data100.datahub.berkeley.edu/hub/user-redirect/git-sync?repo=https://github.com/DS-100/su20&subPath=disc/disc05/extra/), along with their [solutions](assets/other/regex_practice_sol.pdf).

 ## Web References

 As a data scientist you will often need to search for information on various libraries and tools.
 In this class we will be using several key python libraries.
 Here are their documentation pages: